susanBuck/notes/07_Git/00_Command_Line_Primer.md

 $ cd practice
 ```

-Now that we're in here, let's create a new file called `touch example.txt` with the `touch` command:
+Now that we're in here, let's create a new file called `example.txt` with the `touch` command:
 ```bash
 $ touch example.txt
 ```